 Company and recruitment websites

 Visiting a company or a recruitment website is one of the most efficient platforms you can use to look and apply for a job vacancy.
-With a number of applicants applying in a company, you might be wondering how your CV or resume can be noticed by an HR recruiter.
+With a number of applicants applying to a company, you might be wondering how your CV or resume can be noticed by an HR recruiter.
 Companies, especially recruitment firms use ATS—or an Applicant Tracking System—that can track top and quality candidates in a matter of seconds based on ATS-friendly your CV or resume is.

 Job boards are career website platforms that most people are familiar with.
 To put it simply, they are a marketplace of available career opportunities from different employers across industries.